IT Courses relevant to research

 Cancelling: If you need to cancel your booking, please do so at your earliest opportunity and at least 3 days before the event.
 Someone else may be able to take your place, but we need time to contact them.
 Also, although you are not charged for an event, there are costs we incur (e.g. photocopying) which relate directly to places reserved.

 How to cancel: you can cancel your booking via the MyEd Event Booking Channel.
-Go to the “My Stuff” tab within MyEd and then Event Booking.
+Go to MyEd and then the Event Booking Channel.
 Click on “My Bookings” - here you will have the option to cancel your place.

 We maintain attendance registers; unexpected absences will be noted.
 If you consistently fail to attend, or repeatedly cancel with very short notice, you may be prevented from booking future IAD events.